solspace/ee-freeform/documentation/fields-field-types.md

 Freeform uses its own set of fields and field types.
 Using a predefined set of fields also gives us the control to more easily account for how each form field should be displayed in Composer's live preview, and provides a smoother experience.

-**NOTE:** There is currently a limitation of 195 Freeform fields for each install of Craft, due to the MySQL column limit, since all fields are stored in a single table.
+**NOTE:** There is currently a limitation of 195 Freeform fields for each install of ExpressionEngine, due to the MySQL column limit, since all fields are stored in a single table.
 However, Freeform fields can be used across all forms, and even be relabelled for each form.

 ## Fields <a href="#fields" id="fields" class="docs-anchor">#</a>

 Fields are global and available to all forms, but they can also be overwritten per form.
 This allows you to save time reusing existing fields when making other forms, but also gives you flexibility to make adjustments to them when needed.
 So to clarify, you can create fields with labels and options that are common to all forms, but also override those on each form.
 For example, if you have a field named **Cell Phone**, on the form level, you can rename the field name to **Mobile Phone**, or if you have a Checkbox Group field with options: **Option 1**, **Option 2**, and **Option 3**, you could override it to just have 2 options with values of **Option A** and **Option B**.
 When the fields are edited at global level (in main Fields area of Freeform control panel), your customizations per form will NOT be lost.

-Fields can be created and managed in the main field creation area (**Freeform > Fields > New Field**) and can also be created directly within the *Composer* interface as well.
+Fields can be created and managed in the main field creation area (**Freeform Next > Fields > New Field**) and can also be created directly within the *Composer* interface as well.
 Fields created here are available globally as well (they do not just exist for that form).

 Some important notes: